hakanolgun/notes-from-books/Software/react_dev.md

 This will instruct React to update the DOM synchronously right after the code wrapped in `flushSync` executes.
 As a result, the last todo will already be in the DOM by the time you try to scroll to it:

 ## Best practices for DOM manipulation with refs

 Refs are an escape hatch.
 You should only use them when you have to "step outside React".
 Common examples of this include managing focus, scroll position, or calling browser APIs that React does not expose.

 If you stick to non-destructive actions like focusing and scrolling, you shouldn't encounter any problems.
 However, if you try to **modify** the DOM manually, you can risk conflicting with the changes React is making.

 To illustrate this problem, this example includes a welcome message and two buttons.
-The first button toggles its presence using [conditional rendering] and [state], as you would usually do in React.
-The second button uses the [`remove()` DOM API] to forcefully remove it from the DOM outside of React's control.
+The first button toggles its presence using conditional rendering and state, as you would usually do in React.
+The second button uses the `remove()` to forcefully remove it from the DOM outside of React's control.

 Try pressing "Toggle with setState" a few times.
 The message should disappear and appear again.
 Then press "Remove from the DOM".
 This will forcefully remove it.
 Finally, press "Toggle with setState":